trickstercache/trickster/docs/access-logs.md

 # Access and Error Logs

-Trickster can write per-backend HTTP access logs and error logs, with customizable formats, rotation and retention.
-Both logs are off by default;
-each is enabled by configuring its filename.
+Trickster can write HTTP access logs and error logs, per backend or for the whole process, with customizable formats, rotation and retention.
+Both logs are off by default; each is enabled by configuring its filename, which may be a file path or the `stdout` or `stderr` stream.

 ## Basic Configuration